2025 Updates

 How does the City pay to build and maintain its infrastructure?

-• Grants: 43.8% of the City's approved capital budget is funded with grants from the provincial and federal governments.
+• Grants: About 44% of the City's approved capital budget is funded with grants from the provincial and federal governments.

 • Tax-supported debt: The City uses debt in order to take advantage of lower interest rates and move priority infrastructure projects forward.